scokobro/professional-identity/profIdent-draft1.md

 Primarily an industry group.
 Focussed largely on promoting the business interests of newspaper publishers; encouraging readership, surveying the effectiveness of advertising, monitoring copyright, and lobbying for continuation of legal privileges.
 It also issues the 新聞倫理綱領;

 ### Journalist Groups {-}

+#### Japan Congress of Journalists(JCJ){-}

+(Nihon Janarisuto Kaigi)

+Formed in 1955, currently claims a membership of 800.

+Unlikely to be able to perform a uniting role as the focus of it's activity seems to be political rather than journalistic.
+This is --- however just the causes they choose might seem to be --- likely to alienate journalists who see themselves as being first and foremost 'objective' observers of, and reporters on society.

 # References